MyBord/mybord-client/docs/projectManagement.md

   * popover
     * add delay for tooltip / popover
     * fix hovering from main div to modal
-    * fix the bug when deleting a card
     * hovering over card menu button content hides card menu button
     * fix tooltip when card is on very right side
     * fix tooltip / popover when on the right side of the window and doesn't have enough room
+    * when you click the pop confirm in a tooltip (any text), the card menu button no longer shows
   * if filtered to e.g. favorites, unfavoriting something should remove it from the result set
   * fix console bug where cannot find target of undefined for popover event
   * figure out why ellipsis aren't aliased